Gratitude for Kids: How to Teach the Value of Gratitude to Children

 Inspired by the idea of being thankful for all that you have, “An Awesome Book of Thanks!” is beautifully written and fantastically illustrated by Dallas Clayton.
 It takes readers of all ages on a walk through a world of magical unicorns, robotic dinosaurs, and all of life’s simple moments, great and small.
 This timeless story is sure to be an instant classic and is perfect for anyone looking for a reminder of just how beautiful life can be.

 This guide to daily happiness is not just for kids.
 We all need reminders of the benefits of positive thinking and behavior.
-It’s an important lesson for children and adults alike that showing kindness and appreciation of others goes a long way to making this world a happier place for everyone, including ourselves.
+It’s an important lesson for children, older kids, and adults alike that showing kindness and appreciation of others goes a long way to making this world a happier place for everyone, including ourselves.
 The author, Carol McCloud, uses a simple metaphor of an “invisible bucket” that we each carry around.
 Kind words and actions “fill” others’ buckets and make them feel good, while unkind words and actions take away from them.
 When you’re a “bucket filler,” you make the world a better place to be.
-This 32-page picture book is perfect for children, parents, grandparents, teachers, and people that want to teach empathy, nurture kindness and create a positive environment in their home, classroom, workplace and community.
+This 32-page picture book is perfect for children, parents, grandparents, teachers, and people that want to teach empathy, nurture kindness with loved ones and create a positive environment in their home, classroom, workplace, and community.

 Written in Dr. Seuss-style rhyme, “The Blankful Heart” by Mr. Meus is a fun and touching tale of how the big-bellied Billy Babble cures his heart of its blanks.
 The Babbles in Babbleland have way too much stuff, and once Billy Babble, the richest of them all, begins to feel like something is missing, he sets out on a quest to fill his empty heart.
 The moral of this quirky story is, “A grateful heart is a happy heart.”